 Welding is a profession that earns you a good amount of money there is no doubt about that.
 It is a wrong notion that welders earn less than other professionals in any other given field, but welding has a wide scope and is a big industry.

-As welding comes in different forms and types, the income differs as well.
-Moreover, the type of job and the experience you have as a welder is also a big determinant of your earnings in this career.
+Many people have the specific question, thought, “how much do welder’s make?”
+As welding comes in different forms and types, the income varies based on a number of factors which we’ll discuss below.
+Moreover, the type of job, geographic location, and the experience you have as a welder is also a big determinant of your earnings in this career.

-Industries such as construction, manufacturing, transportation, and motorsports, as well as oil and gas companies, need welders all the time, where the ladder almost always pays more.
+Industries such as construction, manufacturing, transportation, and motorsports, as well as oil and gas companies, need welders all the time, where the latter almost always pays more.

 How much do welders earn?

 On average, based on the Department of Labor the salary of welders in the U.S. is around $36,000 per year, but can increase to over $200,000 per year in certain situations.
 Different industries have specific criteria and so the amount of money a welder can earn varies from industry to industry and state to state.

 How much money you earn as a welder definitely depends on a variety of factors.
 Following are some significant factors:

 As a beginner, you earn comparatively less than an experienced welder.
 At the lower end, a beginner can make $15 to $18 per hour.
 On average entry-level welding positions in different industries and state departments pay around $25,000 to $35,000 a year.

 However, if you have a good 5 years of experience, you can earn as much as $60,000 to $75,000 a year.
 As your experience level increases and skills improve, the money you make keep adding as well.

 If you combine experience with a willingness to relocate (say to an oil rig in the ocean, or to North Dakota to work with the oil shale companies) then several years of experience can net you north of $100k.